dimalypai/mil-masters-thesis-chalmers/docs/report/02_Monads.md

     put x = State (\s -> ((), x))
     ~~~

 * Another ubiquitous effect is error (exception) handling.
-There are several
+A monad which can be
-  different monads that can be used. {== One of them is the $Either$ monad. ==}{>> When you write like this it makes me wonder: why did you pick this particular monad?
-How is preferable to the other choices? <<}
+  used to capture this effect is the $Either$ monad:

     ~~~{.haskell}
     data Either e a = Left e | Right a